Fios-Quest/YouTube-Scripts/src/space/fluent.md

 Depending on the nature of the data we might want to manage access through getters and setters, particularly if we need to do any validation, or manipulation, etc.

-In our `User` example, it might be good to not have to specify the `Option` when setting email and date of birth.

 > slide 3

-Let's add some Setters to get around manually setting the Option.
+In our `User` example, it might be good to not have to specify the `Option` when setting email and date of birth, which can be done inside a setter.

 > slide 4

-This is a bit cleaner, and we now have a good place to put validation.
+This is a bit cleaner, and we now have a good place to put validation if we need it too.

 ### intro 4